aiji42/zod-i18n/README.md

 ```

 If `_with_path` is suffixed to the key of the message, that message will be adopted in the case of an object type schema.
 If there is no message key with `_with_path`, fall back to the normal error message.
-The suffix can be changed by specifying `handlePath.context`.

 Object schema keys can be handled in the message with `{{path}}`.
 By preparing the translated data for the same key as the key in the object schema, the translated value will be output in `{{path}}`, otherwise the key will be output as is.
-You can specify `handlePath.ns` to separate the namespace of translation data for `{{path}}`.
-Furthermore, it is possible to access nested translation data by specifying `handlePath.keyPrefix`.
+It is possible to access nested translation data by specifying `handlePath.keyPrefix`.

 ```ts
 i18next.init({